OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 - **Fingerprint usage**: when fingerprints are used for authentication providing access to high risk transactions/information,

-    _does the app inform the user about the issues there can be when having multiple fingerprints of other people registered to the device as well?_
+    _does the app inform the user about potential issues when having multiple fingerprints of other people registered to the device as well?_

 - **Rooting/Jailbreaking**: when root or jailbreak detection is implemented,